Add, Remove and Search for Labels

 labelText:chocolate into the search field in the Confluence header.
 For more examples of searching by label, see Confluence Search Syntax.

 Search for labeled pages using a URL

 Entering a URL with an appended label or labels is another way to search for pages with particular labels.

 In your browser's address bar, enter the following URL and press enter: http://<your.Confluence.site>/label/foo+bar

-The Labelled content page will load, showing search results for pages with the both labels, 'foo' and 'bar'.
+The Labeled content page will load, showing search results for pages with the both labels, 'foo' and 'bar'.
 Replace 'foo' and 'bar' with the label(s) you want to search for, and separate multiple labels with a

 Adding a label to your results:

-Once you're on the Labelled content page, you can add more labels to your search by choosing them from the Related Labels list at the top-right of the page.
+Once you're on the Labeled content page, you can add more labels to your search by choosing them from the Related Labels list at the top-right of the page.
 Each label is listed with a plus (+) sign.